keycloak/keycloak/testsuite/performance/README.md

 Usage: `mvn verify -Ptest[,cluster] [-DrunUsers=N] [-DrampUpPeriod=SECONDS] [-DnumOfIterations=N] [-Ddataset=DATASET] [-D<dataset.property>=<value>]* [-D<test.property>=<value>]* `.

-_*Note:* The same dataset properties which were used for data import should be supplied to the `test` phase._
+_*Note:* The same dataset properties which were used for data generation/import should be supplied to the `test` phase._

 The default test `keycloak.DefaultSimulation` takes the following additional properties: